Default Cycle Lags

-Default cycle lags describe the delay between the deterioration of credit conditions and the point at which that stress becomes visible through realized defaults.
-Credit markets often weaken before formal default activity rises because borrowers do not fail the moment financing conditions tighten.
-Instead, pressure builds gradually as refinancing becomes harder, liquidity buffers are used up, and debt service burdens become more difficult to manage.
+Default cycle lags are the delay between worsening credit conditions and the point when that stress becomes visible through realized defaults.
+Credit markets can weaken well before formal default activity rises because borrowers usually do not fail the moment financing conditions tighten.
+Pressure usually builds over time as refinancing becomes harder, liquidity buffers are consumed, and debt service burdens become more difficult to carry.

-This timing gap matters because defaults are a trailing expression of credit stress rather than the first sign of it.
-Spreads, lending conditions, and funding availability can deteriorate quickly, but an actual default usually appears only after financial flexibility has already been reduced.
-That makes default timing useful for understanding sequence, even if it is less useful as an early warning signal.
+Defaults are therefore a trailing expression of credit stress rather than an early signal.
+Spreads, lending conditions, and funding availability can deteriorate quickly, while an actual default usually appears only after financial flexibility has already been reduced.
+That sequencing makes default timing useful for understanding how credit deterioration unfolds, even if it is less useful as a first warning sign.

 Why defaults appear later than credit stress